Social Entrepreneurship Accelerator Program

 - Founder should be committed to his/her venture and does not see it as a side business or a hobby

-- Founder must be able to participate for the full virtual program & if selected, they should be able to participate for a full THREE week program in U.S. While we are finalizing the dates, the program will most likely take place in May 2018.
+- Founder must be able to participate in the full virtual program & if selected, they should be able to participate in a full THREE-week program in U.S. While we are finalizing the dates, the program will most likely take place in May 2018.

 - We encourage applications from diverse entrepreneurs who have faced barriers related to their gender, race, age, geography, disability or sexual orientation or their status as veterans or displaced workers.

 - International founders must be eligible for a J1 or B visa

 - Because our curriculum is in English, founder must be proficient in spoken and written English at the time of application